-Mostly pantry ingredients are needed for these healthy pumpkin muffins but I’ll share a few tips on other ingredients you could use if needed.
+Mostly pantry ingredients are needed for these vegan pumpkin muffins but I’ll share a few tips on other ingredients you could use if needed.

-- canned pumpkin – This one is obvious, no?
-Make sure you’re getting canned pumpkin, and not pumpkin pie mix.
+- canned pumpkin – Make sure you’re getting canned pumpkin, and not pumpkin pie mix.
 You may notice Libby’s canned pumpkin is a deeper orange color compared to off-brands or even organic brands.
 Just in case you’re looking for that deep orange color, I’ve found the most consistency with Libby’s.

 - maple syrup – Honey would also work here if not strictly vegan.
-I do not recommend getting rid of the maple syrup as it affects the rest of the wet to dry ratios.
+I do not recommend getting rid of the liquid sweetener as it affects the rest of the wet to dry ratios.